visit-dav/visit/src/doc/using_visit/Quantitative/DataLevelComparisonsWizard.rst

-database is desired, the user may either select it from among the pull-down list of currently open databases or, if the database is not yet open, press the ellipsis (3 dots) button next to the database selection list to open a file browser and navigate to the desired database in the file system as shown in :numref:`Figure %s <dlc_3c>`
+database is desired, the user may either select it from among the pull-down list of currently open databases or, if the database is not yet open, press the ellipsis (3 dots) button next to the database selection list to open a file browser and navigate to the desired database in the filesystem as shown in :numref:`Figure %s <dlc_3c>`

 .. _dlc_3c: